 2. Start with Contextual Openers

 Skip generic lines like “How’s the weather?”
-Go for something real:
+Go for something authentic:

-"I saw your latest feature release.
+"I saw your recent feature launch.
 How did the launch go?"

 "Have you tried the [add a name of a new AI tool everyone's talking about]?"